 'L' (example: L12345678A) for Spanish citizens who live outside Spain.

 NIF (Número de Identificación Fiscal): This is the generic term for the tax ID number for all individuals.
 For Spaniards, it's the DNI.
 For foreigners, it is your NIE.
-For people registered as sole traders (autónomos), you will use your NIF on your invoices to clients.
+For people registered as freelancers (autónomos), you will use your NIF on your invoices to clients.

 CIF (Certificado de Identificación Fiscal): This is the tax ID number for all companies.
 It consists of a letter followed by 8 digits (example: B12345678).
 The letter represents the type of entity.
 The most common letters are: